libremfg/rhize-docs/content/use-cases/genealogy.md

 In the example baking process, lots maybe collected in the following ways:
 - Scanned from supplier bar code
 - Generated after the quality inspector indicates that a tray is finished
-- Planned in terms of final packaging and expiration date
+- Planned in terms of final package number and expiration date

 ### Query the data